shailendrayadav7/shailendrayadav.github.io/README.md

 ## About Me

 Hey there!
-I'm [Your Name], a passionate Full Stack Developer with a knack for turning ideas into elegant solutions.
+I'm Shailendra Yadav, a passionate Full Stack Developer with a knack for turning ideas into elegant solutions.
 Java, SpringBoot, and ReactJS are my tools of choice, and I thrive on the synergy of backend and frontend development.

 ## What I Do